testissimo/testissimo.github.io/documentation/test-maintainability.md

 <br>
 If we redesign web app, we need to do changes only in tests components, in one place, not in tests.
 Therefore, components are crucial for tests maintainability.
 <br>
-### Maintenance using macros
+## Maintenance using macros

 If you are repeating some application flow in tests, like login, or fill user profile, or add product to cart, etc. where this flow span more than one component, it is better to use macros.
 Macros are reusable test part with parameters.
 Imagine,
 you are testing ecommerce cart, with several payment and delivery options, physical products, goods, localized offers, etc. You don’t want to rewrite all tests because of someone added cart confirmation step.
-You just need to update one macro “make order”.
+You just need to update one macro **“make order”**.